ProServicesStorage/ansible_old_mac/README.md

 I am currently testing with MacOS Monterey on a MacBook 12-inch, Early 2016.

 Initially, I wouldn't really have distinguished between old/new Mac but I just dove into using Homebrew and it was taking hours.
 Had a done a little research prior I would have noticed it isn't even supported anymore on Monterey.
 So I modified my approach to use MacPorts which has worked just fine.
-It isn't as hip as HomeBrew I guess, but works so who cares.
-Also, VS Code is no longer supported on Monterey
+It isn't as hip as HomeBrew I guess, but works on older macs so maybe its cooler.

+Also, VS Code is no longer supported on Monterey so removed for now but will update with a `when:` section

 ## Instructions